 For more than 10 years at the TACC, he was Vice President of Public Affairs, responsible for governmental relations and advocacy efforts.
 He created and implemented Texas Success, an innovative statewide advocacy program designed to improve student success in college.

 In addition to his role at the TACC, Johnson serves as Co-Chair of the Statewide Dual Credit Taskforce, a joint convening of the University of Texas System and the TACC.
 Previously, he served as Special Assistant for Governmental Relations at the Texas Telecommunications Infrastructure Fund Board, as Chief-of-Staff for a leading member of the Texas House of Representatives, as a private sector Senior Account Executive and as the Director of Student Financial Services at Concordia University Texas.
 He has more than ten years of experience as an adjunct faculty member teaching undergraduate courses in government and public policy.

 He earned a Ph.D. in Educational Leadership and Higher Education from the University of NebraskaLincoln.
 His doctoral research focused on the structure and unique characteristics of public advocacy at institutions of higher education.
 He holds a Master of Public Affairs from the LBJ School of Public Affairs at The University of Texas at Austin and Bachelor of Arts in History from Concordia University.

 Dr. Johnson and his family make their home in Austin, Texas.

 Join the Conversation

 Join in as the Chancellor and members of the university and larger education community reflect on innovations in online learning, explore policies and best practices, and share student and graduate stories.
-Follow the WGU Texas blog and listen to our podcast series WGU Texas Talks.
+Follow the WGU Texas blog.